Category:403 Asphaltic Concrete Pavement

 The TSR is used to evaluate the impact that water saturation and freeze-thaw cycles have on the strength of an asphalt mix.
 It can also be used to predict the susceptibility of the mix to stripping.

 During production, loose mix samples will be taken and quartered as described in Mixture Production Specification Limits.
-TSR samples do not need to be located by random numbers.
+TSR samples need to be taken from random locations.
 However, they should be taken whenever it is convenient to production, such as during a big gap between QC volumetric tests.
-QC has the option of taking the loose mix samples from any point in the production process.
-The recommended locations are from the roadway behind the paver or from the plant.
+By specification, sampling locations are from the roadway behind the paver, however, should the MoDOT inspector deem this an unsafe or impractical location, the sample may be taken from the plant.
 The QA sample(s) should be taken from the same point as the QC sample(s).
 If QC takes their sample from the plant, QA should take their sample from the plant also.
 This does not mean that QA should be taking their samples at the same time as QC.
 Two opposite quarters will be retained and the remaining two quarters will be mixed together and tested in accordance with AASHTO T283.

 QC should obtain enough mix to retain a sample.
 QC will sample and test each mix at a minimum of once every 10,000 tons, or fraction thereof.
 QA will independently sample and test each mix at a minimum of once every 50,000 tons.
 The TSR sampling requirements are best described with an example.
 Suppose that 112,960 tons of SP190 are to be placed on a project.
 By specification, QC is required to take twelve samples and QA is required to take three samples.
 There are two possible scenarios for sampling this mix.
 QC may take eleven samples representing 10,000 tons each and a twelfth sample that represents the remaining 2,960 tons.
 Or QC may take ten samples that represent 10,000 tons each and two samples that represent the remaining 12,960 tons (6,480 tons each).
 Either scenario is acceptable.
 Likewise, QA may take two samples representing 50,000 tons each and a third sample that represents the remaining 12,960 tons.
 Or QA may take one sample that represents 50,000 tons and two samples that represent the remaining 62,960 tons (31,480 tons each).
 The contract quantity may be used to approximate sample 1 locations.

-QA will send approximately 125 lbs. of loose mix (approximately 4 – 13” x 13” x 4.5” boxes) to the Central Laboratory for testing.
-Each box must be labeled with the SiteManager ID Mix Type VMA Limits (percent) number and the mix number.
-A SiteManager record must be created for each sample, which must include all required information, the mix number, lot, sublot, and the represented tonnage.
+MoDOT should collect at least 250 pounds of asphalt mix for the QA sample, 125 pounds is retained by the RE and the other 125 pounds is sent to the Central Laboratory (typically) in 4 – 13” x 13” x 4.5” boxes for QA testing.
+Each box must be labeled on one side with the AASHTOWARE Project (AWP) ID, Mix Type, VMA Limits (percent) number and the mix number.
+An AWP record must be created for each sample, which must include all required information, the mix number, lot, sublot, and the represented tonnage.
 The represented tonnage is explained in the example in the preceding paragraph.